 This post contains affiliate links (with no extra cost to you).
 Read the full disclosure policy click here.
 Thank you for supporting Small World This Is.

-Spend the rest of the morning exploring the city’s largest park, where there are plenty of museums and sights to keep you occupied for a few hours.
+Spend the rest of the morning exploring Balboa Park, where there are plenty of museums and sights to keep you occupied for a few hours.
 This is the largest park in the city and is home to the San Diego Zoo, which is worth checking out if you have more time in the city, since you can easily spend half a day there.

 Depending on your interests there are a lot of museums to choose from: